playcanvas/developer.playcanvas.com/content/en/user-manual/animation/anim-state-graph-assets.md

     </tr>
     <tr>
         <td>Type</td>
         <td>The type of variable that the parameter contains.
-One of; Boolean, Float, Integer or Trigger.
-The Trigger type acts as a Boolean but with the special property that it’s value is set back to false after it has been used to successfully activate a transition.</td>
+One of: Boolean, Float, Integer or Trigger.
+The Trigger type acts as a Boolean but with the special property that its value is set back to false after it has been used to successfully activate a transition.</td>
     </tr>
     <tr>
         <td>Default Value</td>